mcpython4-coding/Documentation/mcpython/block/Block.md

             sets the model state for the block
             :param state: the state to set as an dict

+        function get_view_bbox(self) -> typing.Union[mcpython.block.BoundingBox.BoundingBox, mcpython.block.BoundingBox.BoundingArea]

+            used to get the bbox of the block for ray collision
+            :return: the bbox instance

+        function get_collision_bbox(self) -> typing.Union[mcpython.block.BoundingBox.BoundingBox, mcpython.block.BoundingBox.BoundingArea]

-            used to get the bbox of the block
+            used to get the bbox of the block for phyical body collision
             :return: the bbox instance